Mixing Latex Paint With Polyurethane (Here’s What To Avoid)

 • A Measuring Cup

-1. Pour Both of them Into a Clean Bucket.
+1. Pour Water-based Polyurethane Into a Clean Bucket

-Pour the required amount of water-based polyurethane into a clean bucket.
-You can use a measuring cup to measure how much you are pouring.
+Pour the needed amount of water-based polyurethane into a clean bucket.
+Use a measuring cup to measure how much you poured.

 2. Add Latex Paint

-You must mix them in a ratio of 2:1 (2 parts polyurethane to 1 part latex paint).
-If you don’t want a bright finish, use 1/2 part of latex instead of 1 part.
+Use a ratio of 2:1 (2 parts polyurethane to 1 part latex paint) to mix the finishes.
+Use 1/2 part of latex instead of 1 part if you don’t have a colorful or bright finish.

 1. Use a paint mixer or turning stick,